OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.3.
 Self and Edit Links as `atom:link` Elements ###

-Atom defines two types of links within an entry that represent retrieve or update/delete operations on the entry. `atom:link` elements with a rel attribute of `"self"` can be used to retrieve the entity (via the URL specified in the `href` attribute). `atom:link` elements with a rel attribute of `"edit"` can be used to retrieve, update, or delete the entity (via the URL specified in the `href` attribute).
+Atom defines two types of links within an entry that represent retrieve or update/delete operations on the entry.

+`atom:link` elements with a rel attribute of `"self"` can be used to retrieve the entity (via the URL specified in the `href` attribute).

+`atom:link` elements with a rel attribute of `"edit"` can be used to retrieve, update, or delete the entity (via the URL specified in the `href` attribute).

 An `atom:entry` element representing an OData entity SHOULD contain a self link, an edit link, or both for a particular entry, but MUST NOT contain more than one edit link for a given entry.
 Absence of an edit link implies that the entry is read-only.

 ### 6.1.4.
 Stream Properties as `atom:link` Elements ###

-An entity may have one or stream properties (for example, a photo property of an employee entity).
+An entity may have one or more stream properties (for example, a photo property of an employee entity).
 Properties that represent streams have a type of "Edm.Stream".

 OData uses `atom:link` elements to represent named stream properties of an entity.

-For example, a stream property named "Photo" be represented through an `atom:link` element as a child of the `atom:entry` element as follows:
+For example, a stream property named "Photo" could be represented through an `atom:link` element as a child of the [`atom:entry`](#theatom:entryelement) element as follows:

 	<atom:link rel="http://schemas.microsoft.com/ado/2007/08/dataservices/mediaresource/Photo"
 	type="img/jpg" title="Photo" href="Categories(0)/Photo"/>

-A stream property named "Photo" be edited through an `atom:link` element as a child of the `atom:entry` element as follows:
+A stream property named "Photo" could be edited through an `atom:link` element as a child of the [`atom:entry`](#theatom:entryelement) element as follows:

 	<atom:link rel="http://schemas.microsoft.com/ado/2007/08/dataservices/edit-media/Photo"
 	type="img/jpg" title="Photo" href="Categories(0)/Photo"/>

 #### 6.1.4.1.
 The `rel` attribute of a Link Representing a Stream Property ####

-The `rel` attribute for an `atom:link` element that can be used to retrieve a stream property is made up of the name of the [OData Data Namespace](#odatadatanamespace), followed by the string "/mediaresource/", followed by the name of the stream property on the entity.
+The `rel` attribute for an [`atom:link`](#streampropertiesasatom:linkelements) element that can be used to retrieve a stream property is made up of the name of the [OData Data Namespace](#odatadatanamespace), followed by the string "/mediaresource/", followed by the name of the stream property on the entity.

-The `rel` attribute for an `atom:link` element that can be used to write a stream property is made up of the name of the [OData Data Namespace](#odatadatanamespace), followed by the string "/edit-media/", followed by the name of the stream property on the entity.
+The `rel` attribute for an [`atom:link`](#streampropertiesasatom:linkelements) element that can be used to write a stream property is made up of the name of the [OData Data Namespace](#odatadatanamespace), followed by the string "/edit-media/", followed by the name of the stream property on the entity.

-Note that the full name must be used; the use of relative URLs in the rel attribute is not allowed.
+In both cases the full name must be used; the use of relative URLs in the rel attribute is not allowed.

 #### 6.1.4.2.
 The `href` attribute of a Link Representing a Stream Property ####

-The `href` attribute of an `atom:link` element describing an OData stream property contains the URI that can be used to specify the URI that can be used to read, or write, the stream, according to the [`rel`](#therelattributeofalinkrepresentingastreamproperty) attribute.
-This URI may be relative or absolute.
+The `href` attribute of an [`atom:link`](#streampropertiesasatom:linkelements) element describing an OData stream property contains the URL that can be used to read, or write, the stream, according to the [`rel`](#therelattributeofalinkrepresentingastreamproperty) attribute.
+This URL may be relative or absolute.

 #### 6.1.4.3.
 The `title` attribute of a Link Representing a Stream Property ####

-The `title` attribute on an `atom:link` element describing an OData relationship provides human-readable, possibly language-dependent, and not necessarily unique information about the link.
+The `title` attribute on an [`atom:link`](#streampropertiesasatom:linkelements) element describing an OData relationship provides human-readable, possibly language-dependent, and not necessarily unique information about the link.
 It has no implied semantics in OData.

 ### 6.1.5.
 Relationships as `atom:link` Elements ###